Planning could hold key to disappearance of Flight MH370

 Two minutes later, at 1.21 a.m. local time, the transponder - a device identifying jets to ground controllers - was turned off in a move that experts say could reveal a careful sequence.

-The radio call does not prove it was the co-pilot who turned off the transponder.
-Pilots say the usual practice is that the pilot not in control of the plane talks on the radio.
+There is so far no indication whether the co-pilot was at fault or had anything to do with turning off the transponder.
+Pilots say the usual industry convention is that the pilot not directly responsible for flying the plane talks on the radio.

 Police have searched the premises of both the captain and co-pilot and are checking the backgrounds of all passengers.

-But whoever turned the transponder to "off," did so at a vulnerable point between two airspace sectors when Malaysian and Vietnamese controllers could easily assume the airplane was each others' responsibility.
+Whoever turned the transponder to "off", whether or not the move was deliberate, did so at a vulnerable point between two airspace sectors when Malaysian and Vietnamese controllers could easily assume the airplane was each others' responsibility.

 "The predictable effect was to delay the raising of the alarm by either party," David Learmount, operations and safety editor at Flight International, wrote in an industry blog.